Find out what happens when a tenant dies if they lived in a council or housing association home.

 Once the tenancy has been ended properly, you have no right to remain.

 If you stay, you will be a trespasser.
-The landlord can get a court order to evict you and to claim money from you for the time you've stayed in the property as a trespasser.
+The landlord can get a court order to evict you and to claim money from you for the time you've spent in the property.

 How the tenancy can be ended

-A tenancy does not automatically end when a tenant dies and no one has inherited the tenancy.
+A tenancy does not automatically end when a tenant dies and no one has inherited it.

 The landlord or the person looking after the affairs of the tenant who died can end the tenancy.